-Figure B-2 shows the limits of the Florin Gas Field boundaries as provided by SNGS, LLC (SNGS, LLC 2007b) (delineated as a red boundary) and based on the California Department of

-Conservation's Division of Oil, Gas, and Geothermal Resources (DOGGR) gas field mapping (DOGGR 2007) (shown as a shaded boundary).
-The DOGGR boundary was determined by placing an 800--foot boundary by existing wells and is not used in determining the boundaries of an injection project.
-Figure B-2 also shows the location of the eight plugged and abandoned wells in the Florin Gas Field.
+Figure B-2 shows the limits of the Florin Gas Field boundaries as provided by SNGS, LLC (SNGS, LLC 2007b) (delineated as a red boundary) and based on the California Department of Conservation's Division of Oil, Gas, and Geothermal Resources (DOGGR) gas field mapping (DOGGR 2007) (shown as a shaded boundary).
 The SNGS limits of the field boundary are based on modeling of the reservoir by Ryder Scott Company (Ryder Scott Company 2008).
 The DOGGR limits are based on more qualitative information from well drilling information and the location of historic wells in the field.
 The gas field, as modeled by Ryder Scott Company, is approximately 3,800 feet belowground surface and underlies approximately 379 acres in the City of Sacramento and the County of Sacramento (approximately 164 acres in the city and 215 acres in the county based on the SNGS-provided boundary).
-Subsequent modeling by Ryder Scott assumed that the southern portion of the field was isolated and non-productive as shown oin Figure B-2.
-Assuming this is correct, the usable portion of the field would be approximately 287 acres.
 The acreage of the DOGGR boundary is approximately 152 acres (108 acres in the city and 44 acres in the county).
 Several land uses are located above the field, including residential, industrial, and commercial (including the former Army Depot), and park uses (Danny Nunn Park).
-The EIR analysis is based on the SNGS gas field boundary, which, as shown in Figure B-2, encompasses the majority of the DOGGR limits.
+The EIR analysis is based the SNGS gas field boundary, which as shown in Figure B-2 encompasses the majority of the DOGGR limits.

-Approximately 8.23 bcf of natural gas was produced at the Florin Gas Field with the reservoir estimated to contain 13 bcf (approximately 5.6 bcf is buffer or cushion gas that cannot be extracted).
-The reservoir is expected to store approximately 7.5 bcf of working natural gas, which meets the 4.0 bcf requirement for SMUD's local supply, and allows storage of 3.5 bcf of additional gas.
-Initial pressure of the field was estimated to be 1,677 pounds per square inch (psi) at the cap rock prior to operation (Ryder Scott Company 2008).
+Approximately 8.2 bcf of natural gas was produced at the Florin Gas Field with the reservoir estimated to contain 13 bcf (approximately 5 bcf is buffer or cushion gas that cannot be extracted).
+The reservoir is expected to store approximately 7.5 bcf of natural gas, which meets the 4.0 bcf requirement for SMUD's local supply, and allows storage of 3.5 bcf of additional gas.
+Initial pressure of the field was estimated to be 1,677 pounds per square inch (psi) prior to operation (Ryder Scott Company 2008).
 The field initially operated at a pressure of 1,518 psi and ended at 1,115 psi.
 It is estimated that the current pressure is between 1,200 to 1,300 psi (SNGS, LLC 2008c).
-The Proposed Project is projected to operate at a maximum pressure of 1,804 psi (Ryder Scott Company 2008).
-The reservoir will operate at a range of pressures and is anticipated to not exceed 1,805 psi.
-Based on modeling, this pressure will occur in only a few locations in the field.
+The Proposed Project is projected to operate at a pressure of 1,804 psi (Ryder Scott Company 2008).

-1 It should be noted that DOGGR does not estimate storage capacity.
+&lt;sup>1 It should be noted that DOGGR does not estimate storage capacity.
 DOGGR has historic production records of the previous Florin Gas Field, which Ryder Scott Company used to determine a portion of the gas field capacity.
 Ryder Scott Company did further modeling to determine the gas field capacity.
 Also, based on testimony before the CPUC, there is disagreement among experts as to the size of the field.
 Dr. John Robertson questioned the size and storage capacity of the reservoir asserting that the field was larger than depicted by SNGS, LLC.
 Mr. Bruce Palmer of the Scott Ryder Company provided testimony replying to Dr. Robertson's testimony.
 Mr. Palmer responded to each of Dr. Robertson's issues defending the model and the modeled size of the reservoir.